 A fractured knee brace is crucial to supporting your injured joint and preventing further damage. ( See Product on Amazon)

 Hinged knee braces stabilize the knee and reduce the risk of re-injury.
 They are made of breathable material and are usually customizable, so you can adjust the fit to your specifications.

 Bamboo Knee Support

-Compression sleeves reduce swelling and improve circulation to encourage healing in the joint. ( See Product)
+Compression sleeves reduce swelling and improve circulation to encourage healing in the joint. ( See Product on Amazon)

 A bamboo knee support protects sore knees and reduces inflammation caused by excess fluid in knee by increasing circulation.
 This is the perfect knee support for those suffering from arthritis, sprains, and tendonitis.

-Compression sleeves reduce swelling and increase circulation to promote healing and pain relief. ( See Product)
+Compression sleeves reduce swelling and increase circulation to promote healing and pain relief. ( See Product on Amazon)

 Compression sleeves promote healing, prevent fatigue, and improve muscle performance.
 Most are made of spandex and nylon, which wicks away moisture to keep you comfortable during daily activities and exercise.

 Physical therapy can help reduce fluid in knee joints, improve range of motion, and regain knee strength.
 A good PT program will include gentle strength and balance exercises, which can be performed at home.
 Discuss any new exercise regimen with your doctor or physical therapist.

 Step 1: Lie on the floor with your left leg bent and your right leg straight.